List of humorous units of measurement: Jimmy Griffin Snow Index

 Television station WKBW-TV in Buffalo, New York developed the "Jimmy Griffin Snow Index" to measure the potential severity of a snowstorm.
 It is named after former Buffalo mayor James D. Griffin, who in 1985 earned the nickname "Six Pack Jimmy" after suggesting residents grab a six-pack of Genesee beer to wait out an upcoming snowstorm.
 The index is measured in cans of beer, with roughly one can for every 4 in of expected snowfall (the index is not perfectly linear at its lower levels as originally introduced); thus, Griffin's six-pack would be recommended for a storm bringing two feet of snow.

 Mickey

 One mickey is the smallest resolvable unit of distance by a given computer mouse pointing device.
 It is named after Walt Disney's Mickey Mouse cartoon character.
 Mouse motion is reported in horizontal and vertical mickeys.
 Device sensitivity is usually specified in mickeys per inch.
 Typical resolution is 500 mickeys per inch (16 mickeys per mm), but resolutions up to 16,000 mickeys per inch (600 mickeys per mm) are available.

+Unrelated, a mickey is Canadian slang for a 375 mililitre bottle of spirits.